hahaxun/mmf/website/docs/projects/m4c.md

 title: Iterative Answer Prediction with Pointer-Augmented Multimodal Transformers for TextVQA
 ---

-This project page shows how to use M4C model from the following paper, released under the MMF:
+This project page shows how to use M4C model from the following paper, released under the multimodelity:

 - R. Hu, A. Singh, T. Darrell, M. Rohrbach, _Iterative Answer Prediction with Pointer-Augmented Multimodal Transformers for TextVQA_. in CVPR, 2020 ([PDF](https://arxiv.org/pdf/1911.06258.pdf))